 The most important feature of good office design is functionality.
-But too often our offices are crammed with so many office machines, equipment, supplies and pieces of paper that our small or home offices are completely dysfunctional.
+Too often, though, our offices are crammed with so many office machines, equipment, supplies, and pieces of paper that our small or home offices are completely dysfunctional.

 Do you have to move things out of the way before you can sit down and work?
 Are there so many papers on your desk that they’re spilling onto the floor?
 Do you need to contact a search and rescue team to find whatever it is you’re looking for?
 Then it’s definitely time to roll up your sleeves and organize your office.